Online Resources for Students Seeking Scholarships and Bursaries

 Government student loans are specifically designed for students, and possess the following unique features:

-- These loans are interest free as long as the student maintains full-time enrollment.
+- These loans are interest free as long as you maintain your full-time enrollment.

-- Once the student is at the repayment stage, interest on the student loans is tax deductible.
+- Once you go into repayment, interest on your student loans is tax deductible.

-- In Alberta, a student may be eligible for the Student Loan Relief Program, which is designed to ensure full-time post secondary students complete their studies with a manageable debt level.
+- In Alberta, you may be eligible for the Student Loan Relief Program, which is designed to ensure full-time post secondary students complete their studies with a manageable debt level.
 The Alberta Government may pay a portion of your Alberta Student Loan if you meet certain criteria.

-- Loans include both grants and bursaries that the student may not need to pay back.
-Therefore, the amount of loan that a student receives may not be the amount that the student actually has to pay back.
-Upon application, students are automatically considered for the following grants and bursaries. *Students with Disabilities must indicate that they have a disability and provide appropriate documentation.
+- Loans include both grants and bursaries that you may not need to pay back.
+Therefore, the amount of loan that you receive may not be the amount that you actually have to pay back.
+You may be considered for the following grants and bursaries:

 - The Northern Student Supplement